OpenNebula/docs/source/advanced_components/marketplace/market_linuxcontainers.rst

 .. _market_linuxcontainers:

 ==============================
-Linuxcontainers MarketPlace
+Linux Containers MarketPlace
 ==============================

 Overview
 ================================================================================

-[Linux Containers image server](https://images.linuxcontainers.org/) hosts a public image server for use by LXC and LXD.
+`Linux Containers image server <https://images.linuxcontainers.org/>`__ hosts a public image server for use by LXC and LXD.
 It is the default image server on LXD.

 OpenNebula's linuxcontainers marketplace enables users to easily downlaod, contextualize and add Linux Container's images to an OpenNebula's image datastore.
 Linux Containers images are compressed **.tar.xz** files.
 In order to use them, this marketplace creates an image, where it dumps the content and later uploads it to OpenNebula.
 The marketplace will automatically take care of downloading the correct context package for your image and installing it inside the container.
-Only [tested platforms](https://github.com/OpenNebula/addon-context-linux#tested-platforms) are supported.
+Only `tested platforms <https://github.com/OpenNebula/addon-context-linux#tested-platforms>`__ are supported.

 Requirements
 ================================================================================